 - In Zoids: New Century, this plus a Coincidental Dodge enables Bit to unintentionally and unconsciously rescue Naomi Fluegel from two thugs by brutalizing them with a large pipe.
 He's confused as to why they are unconscious afterwards.
 As he's also an ace Zoid pilot, this causes Ms. Fanservice to develop a bit of a crush on him.

-: (Is this guy totally zoned or did he do that
+Naomi: (Is this guy totally zoned out or did he do all that on purpose?)

 - The Gaston Lagaffe books made use of this gag several times, with the eponymous klutzy character obviously being the one accidentally smashing the items on his unfortunate working colleagues' faces.